danistrebel/genai-factory/README.md

 - Follows the least-privilege principle: no default service accounts, primitive roles, minimal permissions.
 - Compatible with [Cloud Foundation Fabric FAST](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric) [project-factory](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/modules/project-factory) and application templates.

-## Applications
+## Factories

-- [Single Cloud Run](./cloud-run-single/README.md) - A single, secure public Cloud Run running a container behind an external application load balancer that interacts with Gemini.
+- [Single Cloud Run](./cloud-run-single/README.md) - A single Cloud Run running a container behind an application load balancer that interacts with Gemini.
 - [RAG with Cloud Run](./cloud-run-single/README.md) - A "Retrieval-Augmented Generation" (RAG) system, leveraging Cloud Run, Vertex AI, Cloud SQL and BigQuery.

 These sample infrastructure deployments and applications can be used to be further extended and to ship your own application code.